Juliet Gardiner

-Juliet Gardiner (born 24 June 1943) is a British historian and a commentator on British social history from Victorian times through to the 1950s.
-She is a former editor of History Today magazine, a research fellow at the Institute of Historical Research of the School of Advanced Study at the University of London, and an honorary fellow at the Institute for Advanced Studies in the Humanities and at the University of Edinburgh.
-She has taught at Middlesex University and Oxford Brookes University.
-Gardiner has also worked as a publisher for Weidenfeld & Nicolson.
-Since 2001 she has been a full-time writer.
+Juliet Gardiner (24 June 1943 – 16 June 2026) was a British historian and a commentator on British social history from Victorian times through to the 1950s.
+She was an editor of History Today magazine, a research fellow at the Institute of Historical Research of the School of Advanced Study at the University of London, and an honorary fellow at the Institute for Advanced Studies in the Humanities and at the University of Edinburgh.
+Gardiner taught at Middlesex University and Oxford Brookes University.
+She also worked as a publisher for Weidenfeld & Nicolson.

 Early years

-In her autobiography Gardiner writes that she was born as "Olivia" to an unmarried mother from Italy.
+Gardiner was born on 24 June 1943 to an unmarried mother from Italy, who named her "Olivia".
 At the age of two she was adopted by a Hemel Hempstead sanitary inspector called Charles Wells and his wife Dolly.
 Her new parents renamed her "Gillian".

 Work

-Her books include Wartime: Britain 1939-1945 (Headline, 2004) which recounts the history of the Home Front during World War II.
-Gardiner also wrote the books to accompany the Channel 4 television series The 1940s House (2000) and The Edwardian Country House (2002), and three books linked to exhibitions at London's Imperial War Museum, From the Bomb to the Beatles (1999), The Children's War: The Second World War Through the Eyes of the Children of Britain (2005) and The Animals' War: Animals in Wartime from the First World War to the Present Day (2006).
-Gardiner was also the editor of Who's Who in British History (2000, Collins & Brown), the "History Today" Companion to British History (1996, Collins & Brown) with Neil Wenborn and The Penguin Dictionary of British History (2000).
-She acted as historical consultant to the film of Atonement, and is a frequent broadcaster on radio and television, a reviewer and a contributor to the national press, including The Sunday Times, Sunday Telegraph, Financial Times, The Guardian and BBC History.
+Gardiner was the editor of the History Today Companion to British History (1996), The Penguin Dictionary of British History (2000), and Who's Who in British History (2000).
+She worked as a historical consultant to the film of Atonement, and was a frequent broadcaster on radio and television, a reviewer and a contributor to the national press, including The Sunday Times, The Sunday Telegraph, the Financial Times, The Guardian and BBC History.

-Gardiner's book on 1930s Britain, The Thirties: An Intimate History, was published by HarperCollins in 2009.
-Its purpose was, as Gardiner herself has explained, to take the structure of the 1930s, formed over the years by political and economic historians, and "fill in as many details as possible" about how people lived their lives during that period.
+She wrote extensively on 20th century social history, including tie-ins for Channel 4 television series The 1940s House (2000) and The Edwardian Country House (2002).
+She edited three books linked to exhibitions at London's Imperial War Museum, From the Bomb to the Beatles (1999), The Children's War: The Second World War Through the Eyes of the Children of Britain (2005) and The Animals' War: Animals in Wartime from the First World War to the Present Day (2006).

-Gardiner's most recent book:; The Blitz: The British Under Attack was published in 2010 by Harper Press (ISBN 978-0-007240777).
+Gardiner's book on 1930s Britain, The Thirties: An Intimate History, was published in 2009.
+Its purpose was, Gardiner has said, to take the structure of the 1930s, formed over the years by political and economic historians, and "fill in as many details as possible" about how people lived their lives during that period.

-In 2012, Gardiner wrote and presented a series for BBC Radio 4 entitled The History of the Future a series of ten programmes exploring how cultures of the past viewed the possibilities of the future.
+In 2012, Gardiner wrote and presented The History of the Future, a ten-episode series for BBC Radio 4, which explored how cultures of the past viewed the possibilities of the future.